Harassment & Discrimination Policy

 Discriminatory Harassment, including any action, language or visual representation, based on any characteristic protected by law other than gender (as noted above, gender based harassment is covered under the Sexual Misconduct Policy), including race, ethnicity, religion, disability, age, veteran status, that is sufficiently severe or pervasive that it has the effect of unreasonably interfering with that person’s work or academic performance, or that creates a hostile working, educational, or living environment is prohibited by this Policy, and is referenced herein as Discriminatory Harassment.

-Discriminatory Harassment, Harassment, and Discrimination, as defined above, are collectively referred to in this Policy as Prohibited Conduct.
-However, where expressly provided herein, Harassment may be subject to different procedures.
+Discriminatory Harassment, Harassment and Discrimination, as defined above, are collectively referred to in this Policy as Prohibited Conduct.

 Retaliation is defined as conduct that occurs in response to a complaint of Harassment or Discrimination under this Policy.
 Hamilton College views retaliation as a serious violation of this Policy that is subject to the same range of sanctions and responsive action as Harassment or Discrimination under this Policy.
 Actions are considered retaliatory if they are in response to a good faith disclosure of real or perceived prohibited conduct and the actions have a materially adverse effect on the working, academic or college-controlled living environment of an employee or student; or if the faculty, employee, or student can no longer effectively carry out his or her responsibilities.